balancer/code-review/rate-providers/FraxtalPriceFeedProvider.md

     - [Frax audits](https://docs.frax.finance/other/audits#id-2024)

 ## Context
-Frax has developed a set of Bridge contracts, which provide Price Data on Fraxtal.
-The contract setup consists of a `TransportOracle`, `MerleProofPriceSource, `TimeLock`, `StateRootOracle` and a eoa sending price data updates via a merkle proof.
+Frax has developed a set of bridge contracts which provide price data on Fraxtal.
+The contract setup consists of a `TransportOracle`, `MerleProofPriceSource`, `TimeLock`, `StateRootOracle` and an eoa sending price data updates via a merkle proof.
 The `TransportOracle` contracts adhere to the
-ChainLinkPrice feed Interface and therefor the `ChainlinkRateProviderFactory` can be used to access price data on Fraxtal.
+ChainLinkPrice feed Interface and thus the `ChainlinkRateProviderFactory` can be used to access price data on Fraxtal.

 ## Review Checklist: Bare Minimum Compatibility